-The Miranda rule/right is based on the historic Miranda v.
-Arizona case way back 1966.
+The Miranda rule/right is base on the historic Miranda v.
+Arizona case way back in 1966.

 The rule requires the police to inform a person about the Fifth Amendment right before being taken to custody to avoid self-incriminating statements.